The following information is a guide for manuscripts submitted for publishing consideration in the Journal of Investment

 - Submit the manuscript via e-mail to Debbie Nochlin, Managing Editor, Journal of Investment Consulting.

 Acceptance/Rejection of Manuscripts

-- Submitted manuscripts undergo an extensive blind review.
+- Submitted manuscripts undergo an extensive double-blind review.
 The Journal of Investment Consulting Editorial Advisory Board formally scrutinizes each and every submission for relevance, accuracy, and proof of thought.
 Three or more peer reviewers read each manuscript.

 - Before publication, authors must complete and return the publishing permission form to the managing editor.
 No article will be published without the author's prior written consent.